-- On May 7, 2024 the New York State Supreme Court ruled that Proposition One was placed on the ballot unconstitutionally and must be removed thanks to a lawsuit from Assemblywoman Marjorie Byrnes. - On Tuesday, May 15, 2024, New York State Attorney General Letitia James is filing a Notice of Appeal today with the New York State Appellate Division, 4th Department, to try to resurrect Proposition One. - Given the composition of the courts and the very political nature of the amendment, it is no more than a 50/50 proposition that the Supreme Court decision will be affirmed.
+- On May 7, 2024 the New York State Supreme Court ruled that Prop One was placed on the ballot unconstitutionally and must be removed thanks to a lawsuit from Assemblywoman Marjorie Byrnes. - New York State Attorney General Letitia James filed a Notice of Appeal with the New York State Appellate Division, 4th Department, to try to resurrect Prop One.
+Oral arguments are scheduled for June 17. - Given the composition of the courts and the very political nature of the amendment, it is no more than a 50/50 proposition that the Supreme Court decision will be affirmed.